bmoers/sn-cicd-example-v3/README.md

  The process requires two environment.
 One acts as 'source' (the development environment) - one acts as 'master' and 'target' environment.
 This is just to simplify the demo setup.

 ## Demo Video
-[![A recording of this how-to](http://img.youtube.com/vi/u5I-fxvMcX4/0.jpg)](http://www.youtube.com/watch?v=u5I-fxvMcX4)
+A recording of this how-to can be found on YouTube [![A recording of this how-to](http://img.youtube.com/vi/u5I-fxvMcX4/0.jpg)](http://www.youtube.com/watch?v=u5I-fxvMcX4)